Back to projects

 Typography

-A round, sans-serif typeface communicates clarity and friendliness, and larger font sizes were used consistently for accessibility.
+A round, sans-serif typeface communicates clarity and friendliness, and larger font sizes with strong line height for readability across visual abilities.

 Iconography